The Algorithm That Makes Preschoolers Obsessed With YouTube Kids

 Rich and others compare the app to predecessors like Sesame Street, which introduced short segments within a longer program, in part to keep the attention of the young children watching.
 For decades, researchers have looked at how kids respond to television.
 Now they’re examining the way children use mobile apps—how many hours they’re spending, which apps they’re using, and so on.

 It makes sense that researchers have begun to take notice.
 In the mobile internet age, the same millennials who have ditched cable television en masse are now having babies, which makes apps like YouTube Kids the screentime option du jour.
-Instead of being treated to a 28-minute episode of Mr. Roger’s Neighborhood, a toddler or preschooler might be offered 28 minutes of phone time to play with the Daniel Tiger’s Neighborhood app.
-Daniel Tiger’s Neighborhood is a television program, too—a spin-off of Mr. Roger’s—aimed at viewers aged 2 years old to 4 years old.
+Instead of being treated to a 28-minute episode of Mr. Rogers’s Neighborhood, a toddler or preschooler might be offered 28 minutes of phone time to play with the Daniel Tiger’s Neighborhood app.
+Daniel Tiger’s Neighborhood is a television program, too—a spin-off of Mr. Rogers’s—aimed at viewers aged 2 years old to 4 years old.

 But toddlers and preschoolers are actually pretty separate groups, as far researchers are concerned.
 A 2-year-old and a 4-year-old might both like watching Daniel Tiger, or the same YouTube Kids video, but their takeaway is apt to be much different, Kirkorian told me.
 Children under the age of 3 tend to have difficulty taking information relayed to them through a screen and applying it to real-life situations.
 Many studies have reached similar conclusions, with a few notable exceptions.
 Researchers recently discovered that when a screentime experience becomes interactive—Facetiming with Grandmère, let’s say—kids under 3 years old actually can make strong connections between what’s happening onscreen and offscreen.